kaveh7293/Kaveh-Portfolio/README.md

    </ul>
     <li>Wrapper-based feature selection</li></ol>
 <h3> Feature selection based on visualization</h3>
- <p> This type of feature selection is not very statistically sound, but it is straightforward and can be used to obtain general information about the relationship between different features and the corresponding results.For example, in the following the relationsip between country name and the number of wins they had are drawn using countplots:<br>
+ <p> This type of feature selection is not very statistically sound, but it is straightforward and can be used to obtain general information about the relationship between different features and the corresponding results.
+In the following the relationsip between country name and the corresponding results that they obtained were shown:<br>
  <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Country_Effect_Wins.png'><br>
  <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Country_Effect_losts.png'><br>
 <img src='https://github.com/kaveh7293/Kaveh-Portfolio/blob/main/Country_Effect_draws.png'><br>

-As shown, different teams have different number of wins, draws and loses. </p>
+As shown, different teams have different number of wins, draws and loses.
+As such the name of the countries could be important feature which should be accounted for during model development. </p>

 <h2> Feature Selection</h2>